What happens next?

 - Students should read the Immigration and Healthcare information from the International Student Office.

-- Certain students, depending on nationality, may have to register with the police: details can be found here.
+- Certain students (depending on nationality) may have to register with the police soon after arrival: you can check here.

 - Your Cambridge email account and computing access will be made available to you before you arrive in Cambridge.

 - You will be given a unique Cambridge user name, known as a CRSid, which is always a combination of letters and numbers, e.g. abc12.
 You need this to log on to Raven, the University's authentification service, which gives access to many online resources.